 Romeo Pro-50 Braille Embosser

 I have had to repair our Romeo Pro-50 Embosser a couple times now, and the problem seems to be one set of capacitors.
 If anyone else is having issues with their device, here are some troubleshotting tips from our repairs.
+Also, here is the user manual which might come in handy.

 Warning Signs